sspirial/DevChama/backend/README.md

 - Uses SQLite by default for quick local dev.
 Change `DATABASES` in `devchama/settings.py` to use Postgres for production.
 - JWT auth endpoints are at `/api/auth/token/` and `/api/auth/token/refresh/`.
 - API root is `/api/` and includes chamas, contributions, tasks, rewards, and membership nested routes.
+- Interactive Swagger UI available at `/api/docs/` once the server is running.
+Redoc documentation at `/api/redoc/`.
+Raw schema: `/api/schema/`.
+- A starter Postman/Insomnia collection is in `api_collection.json` at the repository root.
+Import it to quickly exercise the auth and profile endpoints.